-The Audit Committee comprises of three Directors namely Mr. Chetan H. Mehta as Chairman and Mr. Mitesh J. Kuvadia and Mr. Bhavin S. Shah as members.
+The Audit Committee have been reconstituted w.e.f.
+10th February, 2024 and it comprises of three Directors namely Mr. Arvind M. Shah as Chairman and Mr. Bhavin S. Shah and Mr. Nilesh K. Shah as members.

 The Committee's composition meets with requirements of Section 177 of the Companies Act, 2013 and SEBI Listing Regulations.
 Members of the Audit Committee possess financial accounting expertise and exposure.
 The powers & role of Audit committee and review of information by the Audit Committee shall be same as prescribed in SEBI Listing Regulations.